marcorix/RebootJS1/readme.md

 ### Step 4
 9. Hide the ul
 9. Create a button like in the picture
-10. Add the event listener to the button to display all the colors
+10. Add an event listener to the button to display all the colors

 ### Step 4
+11. Each color should be a link
+12. Add an event listener to all of them so that on click they will console log the color